Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 A FREE PIANO?

-Sometimes a worthless old piano is offered for free just to save the cost of disposal.
+On social media you quite often see pianos offered for free - probably just to save the cost of disposal.
 But that's not always the case.
 The piano at the top of this page is a fine quality old upright, given as a gift to the family who own it.
 It's well over a hundred years old, certainly in its twilight and not a candidate for major restoration.
 But a nice old instrument just the same, still musical.
 And a while ago I visited a family who were given the large grand piano in the front parlour by the lady from whom they bought the house.
 She was downsizing and couldn't make room for it in her new home.

 BUYING FROM A PRIVATE SELLER